Oklahoma Tourism and Recreation Department Implementing the Parking Pass Program

 - Pay Machines– Pay machines are located at park offices and within the park.

-Will visitors with reserved lodging or campsites be required to purchase a parking pass?
+Will visitors with reserved lodging or campsites within the park be required to purchase a parking pass?

-While all passenger vehicles visiting participating state parks will be required to purchase a parking pass, each paid lodging and campsite reservation will include a parking pass for one passenger vehicle that will cover the duration of the reservation.
+While all passenger vehicles visiting participating state parks will be required to purchase a parking pass, each paid lodging and campsite reservation within the park will include a parking pass for one passenger vehicle that will cover the duration of the reservation.

 Do I need to purchase a parking pass for my trailer or boat?